manabuo/machine-learning-using-tensorflow/chapters/chapter6.md

 #### Dropout

 Dropout, in the nutshell, is a technique where during the training iterations a number of the neurons in certain layers are randomly deactivated.
 This forces, remaining neurons in the layer, to compensate the loss of information by learning _concepts_ that their colleagues knew before they were deactivated.
 Normally, the dropout is used after fully-connected layers but is also possible to use the dropout after another type of layers.

+Dropout does tend to significantly slow down convergence, but it usually results in a much better model when tuned properly.
+So, it is generally well worth the extra time and effort.

 It is important to note that dropout, during the evaluation and prediction phases, has to be turned off.